-- d) Retaining walls shall be no higher than ten feet. - e) Fences shall be no higher than four feet. - f) Minimum open space shall be 30% of lot area.
-Maximum lot coverage shall be 40% of lot area.
-Maximum impervious surface coverage shall be 70% of lot area. - g) Parking requirements.
-No more than 1.3 parking spaces per dwelling unit (rounding up) (including any dwelling unit designated to be in Subdistrict B under Section 6B.2.4), consisting of a mix of surface and garage parking spaces.
+- e) Fences shall be no higher than four feet. - f) Minimum open space of 30% of lot area.
+Maximum lot coverage of 40% of lot area.
+Maximum impervious surface coverage of 70% of lot area. - g) Parking requirements.
+No more than 1.3 parking spaces per dwelling unit (rounding up) consisting of a mix of surface and garage parking spaces.
 Parking spaces may be located in a parking garage(s) located beneath the building(s); however, surface parking spaces for visitors, deliveries and guests may be located outside the building. - h) Bicycle Parking.
-Bicycle parking or bike storage spaces shall be provided at the ratio of at least 1⁄2 space per dwelling unit (rounding up) (including any dwelling unit designated to be in Subdistrict B under Section 6B.2.4).
+Bicycle parking or bike storage spaces shall be provided at the ratio of at least 1⁄2 space per dwelling unit (rounding up).
 At least 80% of the minimum required bicycle parking spaces shall be covered (rounding up).
-The spacing of all bicycle parking shall be 30" on center minimum.
+The spacing of all bikebicycle parking shall be 30" on center minimum.

-6B.4 Affordability Requirements
+6H.4 Affordability Requirements

-The Applicant for a Design and Site Plan Approval under this Section 6B shall provide for a number of units to be made available as low- and moderate-income housing units ("Affordable Housing Units") as defined in M.G.L. c40B (or successor statutory provision) and shall qualify as Affordable Housing included in the Subsidized Housing Inventory ("SHI") (or successor counting mechanism) under applicable regulations of the Massachusetts Department of Housing and Community Development ("DHCD") or other applicable legal authority (the "Administering Agency").
+The aApplicant for a Design and Site Plan Approval under this Section 6H the MDZ3OD By-Law shall provide for a number of units to be made available as low- and moderate-income housing units ("Affordable Housing Units") as defined in M.G.L. c40B (or successor statutory provision) and shall qualify as Affordable Housing included in the Subsidized Housing Inventory ("SHI") (or successor counting mechanism) under applicable regulations of the Massachusetts Department of Housing and Community Development ("DHCD") or other applicable legal authority (the "Administering Agency").

-6B.4.1 Subdistrict A - Number of Affordable Housing Units:

-- a) 15% of the townhouse dwelling units, excluding units created subject to Subsection 6B.2.4, Reuse of Chapel Building, shall be affordable to income-eligible households at or below 80% Area Median Income (AMI). - b) Where the calculation of Affordable Housing Units results in a fractional unit greater than one-half (.5), the fraction shall be rounded up to the next whole unit.
-Where the calculation of Affordable Housing Units results in a fractional unit less than or equal to one-half (.5), the fraction shall be rounded down to the next whole unit.

-6B.4.2 Subdistrict B - Number of Affordable Housing Units:
+- 6H.4.1 Subdistrict A Number of Affordable Housing Units in Subdistrict A: - a) Fifteen percent (15%) of the townhouse dwelling units, excluding units created subject to Subsection 6H.2.4, Reuse of Chapel Building, shall be affordable to income eligible households at or below eighty percent (80%) Area Median Income (AMI). - b) Where the calculation of Affordable Housing Units results in a fractional unit greater than one-half (.5), the fraction shall be rounded up to the next whole unit.
+Where the calculation of Affordable Housing Units results in a fractional unit less than or equal to one-half (.5), the fraction shall be rounded down to the next whole unit. - 6H.4.2 Subdistrict B Number of Affordable Housing Units in Subdistrict B:

-25% of the aggregate number of units in Subdistrict B, including units created subject to Subsection 6B.2.4, Reuse of Chapel Building, shall be affordable to income-eligible households as follows:
+25% of the aggregate number of units in Subdistrict B, excluding units created subject to Subsection 6H.2.4, Reuse of Chapel Building, shall be affordable to income eligible households as follows:

-- a) 20% of the dwelling units shall be affordable to income-eligible households at or below 80% of AMI, and - b) 5% of the dwelling units shall be affordable to income-eligible households at or below 50% of AMI. - c) The affordable units shall be divided proportionally between age-restricted and non-age restricted units. - d) Where the calculation of Affordable Housing Units results in a fractional unit equal to or greater than one-half (.5), the fraction shall be rounded up to the next whole unit.
+- a) Twenty percent (20%) of the dwelling units shall be affordable to income eligible households at or below eighty percent (80%) of AMI, and - b) Five percent (5%) of the dwelling units shall be rentedaffordable to income eligible households at or below Fifty percent (50%) of AMI.

+- c) The affordable units shall be divided proportionally between age-restricted and non-age restricted units clarify calculation 57/53 - b)d) Apportion in accordance with 57/53 units also have to include the chapel units in the 25% affordability - d)f) Where the calculation of Affordable Housing Units results in a fractional unit equal to or greater than one-half (.5), the fraction shall be rounded up to the next whole unit.
 Where the calculation of Affordable Housing Units results in a fractional unit less than one-half (.5), the fraction shall be rounded down to the next whole unit.